OBS Recommended Antenatal Resources

 Oxford Maternity Voices Partnership are running a variety of Facebook Live sessions with Maternity staff, sharing important information with families.
 The Infant Feeding Team is often live on Thursday afternoons.

 Where to get help with feeding

 - Your midwife or health visitor

-- La Leche League Oxfordshire offers four monthly virtual support group meetings and help by phone, email, Facebook and more, from trained local breastfeeding counsellors.
+- La Leche League Oxfordshire offers in person and virtual support group meetings and help by phone, email, Facebook and more, from trained local breastfeeding counsellors.

 - More ways to find feeding support, including national telephone helplines

 Last updated September 2021